Turkey may send allied Syrian fighters to Libya - sources

 Mega-infrastructure projects have driven the Turkish economy’s mostly booming 17 years under Erdogan.

-Additional reporting by Tuvan Gumrukcu in Ankara, Ceyda Caglayan and Ali Kucukgocmen in Istanbul; Writing and additional reporting by Jonathan Spicer; Editing by Gareth Jones and Andrew Cawthorne
+Additional reporting by Ceyda Caglayan and Ali Kucukgocmen in Istanbul, Tuvan Gumrukcu in Ankara, Eric Knecht in Beirut and Khalil Ashawi in Syria; Writing and additional reporting by Jonathan Spicer; Editing by Andrew Cawthorne and Ed Osmond